 The song, “Stout-hearted Men” was written for the musical New Moon

 by Sigmund Romberg, Frank Mandel, Laurence Schwab & Oscar Hammerstein II.

 About the author: Melissa A. Bartell

 Melissa is a writer, voice actor, podcaster, itinerant musician, voracious reader, and collector of hats and rescue dogs.
 She is the author of The Bathtub Mermaid: Tales from the Holiday Tub.
-You can learn more about her on her blog, or connect with her on on Facebook, Instagram, or Twitter.
+You can learn more about her on her blog, listen to her podcast, or connect with her on on Facebook, Instagram, or Twitter.